How to Deadhead Hydrangeas (5 Simple Steps)

 If you’re wondering, “should I deadhead hydrangeas,” it’s great that you’ve put that much thought into your garden.
 Deadheading hydrangeas is an important step in the care of your landscaping.

 When you deadhead hydrangea shrubs, you stop the plant from trying to make seeds on that flower head.
-Instead, your hydrangeas can divert their energy into their foliage, a stronger root system, and at times, even more blooms to enjoy.
+Instead, your hydrangeas can divert their energy into their foliage and a more robust root system.

 While it is possible to grow from seeds, most people tend to buy their hydrangea shrubs from nursery and garden centers as live plants.